Alban-ren/Wiki-Nacre/Selected_transcriptomes.md

 ## Selected transcriptomes
-The transcriptom selected come from haemocytes cells and mantles of the species Pinna nobilis and Pinna rudis These transcriptomic data originate from the NCBI platform.
+The transcriptom selected come from haemocytes cells and mantles of the species Pinna nobilis and Pinna rudis.
+These transcriptomic data originate from the NCBI platform.
 This platform provides access to various datasets published by other researchers in the fields of genomics, molecular biology, and medical research.